 Return on Capital Employed is important.
 It's what your net profit is compared to how much you're putting into the business.
 If you have a million invested but are making $50k in profits, that's a 5% return on your investment.
 It's important to know how best to use your money so you can maximize your return!

 Knowing how to interpret your balance sheet is just the start to taking control of your business finances, but it will allow you to have informed discussions with your financial advisors and formulate the right questions.
-If you would like our help with a business healthcheck, bookkeeping, or reporting, contact us here!
+If you would like our help with a business healthcheck, bookkeeping, or cashflow forecasting, contact us here!